WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/project-wikis.md

 ## Summer 2025 / 2026 Projects

+### 	Forecasting with Workday - Data Visualisation - Open Source

+This project helps the departments at WEHI help forecast budgets from Workday.
+For more details see [Forecasting with Workday project](student_forecasting).

 ### BioNix - Research Software - Open Source
 This project helps with reproducibility in the field of Bioinformatics.
 For more details see [BioNix project](student-bionix) and the [BioNix Getting Started Wiki](https://github.com/WEHI-ResearchComputing/BioNix-GettingStarted/wiki).